 Water-Based vs. Oil-Based Polyurethane

 Water-based and oil-based polyurethane each offer good protection; the biggest difference is in appearance.
 Polyurethane is actually the most durable hardwood floor finish.
-Here are our expert tips for applying polyurethane.

 There’s debate over which finish is harder, but some experts maintain that hardness isn’t necessarily a good attribute of a floor finish.
 You want a finish that will flex along with the floor.
 And a super-hard finish shows scratches more readily.
 You’ll prolong the protective life of any finish by eliminating its No. 1 enemies: dirt and grit.
 Sweep or vacuum the floor often and put throw rugs in high-traffic areas.